vipulchaskar/protobuf-tutorial/README.md

 ## Running protobuf on BU remote.cs machines

-We'll be using Protocol Buffers 3.5.1.
+We'll be using Protocol Buffers 3.5.1 in this course.
 It is already installed in my home directory.
 This installation includes the protocol compiler (the protoc binary) and the protobuf runtime for the 3 languages that we use - C++, Java and Python.